Assistant Professor Jobs at University of Utah with Visa Sponsorship

 Which visa types does University of Utah commonly use for Assistant Professor roles?

 University of Utah uses several visa categories for faculty.
 H-1B is the most common pathway for specialty occupation roles.
-J-1 is frequently used for visiting or exchange faculty appointments.
-TN status is available for Canadian and Mexican nationals in qualifying disciplines.
+J-1 visa is frequently used for visiting or exchange faculty appointments.
+TN visa status is available for Canadian and Mexican nationals in qualifying disciplines.
 For permanent residence, the university files PERM-based EB-2 or EB-3 petitions, and candidates with exceptional records may qualify for EB-1B without PERM.

 What qualifications does University of Utah expect for Assistant Professor candidates?